 - The fees from the transaction confirmation.

-So, to make BTC friendly to the casual users, a small $50 transaction can take place off-chain.
-After 10 transactions the channel can be closed at a less busy time and broadcast $500 with a small fee.
+To make BTC friendly to the casual users, a small $50 transaction can take place off-chain.
+After 10 transactions, the channel can be closed at a less busy time and broadcast $500 with a small fee.

-When it comes to Bitcoin Lightning Network transaction fees, the Routing Fee Economics is quite complex.
-Depending on the nodes and the length in the route you chose you can end up paying no fees or a small fee for an instant transaction.
+When it comes to Bitcoin Lightning Network transaction fees, the Routing Fee Economics is quite complicated.
+Depending on the nodes and the length of the route you chose, you can pay no fees or a small fee for an instant transaction.

-The fees are established by the routing nodes and they pile up depending on the route you take.
-They are either fixed, like 1 satoshi per transaction, or a percentage of the amount transferred.
+The routing nodes establish the fees, and they pile up depending on the route you take.
+The fees are either fixed, like 1 satoshi per transaction, or a percentage of the amount transferred.

 Pros and Cons